pratik7707-tech/studio/TEST_CASES.md

 ### 3.2.
 Table Functionality
 - **Test Case 3.2.1:** Verify that the tabs "Baseline", "Proposed Changes", and "Final Positions" are present.
 - **Test Case 3.2.2:** Verify that the "Proposed Changes" tab is active by default.
 - **Test Case 3.2.3:** Verify that filtering and searching controls are present.
-(Functionality not yet implemented).

 ---